 Loaded within the Swamp Ash body you have 2 x G&L CLF-100 Alnico single coil pickups and 1 x G&L AW4368 Alnico bridge humbucker for a powerful and versatile sound.
-In addition, the Leo Fender designed Dual-Fulcrum vibrato bridge is a superb example of Leo’s ingenuity as it allows you to bend your notes up and down at will, without compromising the tuning stability and intonation of your guitar.
+In addition, the Leo Fender designed Dual-Fulcrum vibrato bridge is a superb example of Leo’s ingenuity as it allows you to bend your notes up and down at will.
+This works without compromising the tuning stability and intonation of your guitar.

 For added tonal diversity, you also have a 5-position pickup selector with volume, treble, bass (PTB system) as well as a push/pull switch on the treble pot so you can split the humbucker – there’s not a lot this guitar can’t do.

 G&L Tribute Fallout MN Sonic Blue

 Fans of offset guitars will adore this G&L Tribute Fallout pictured here with a Maple neck and Sonic Blue finish.
 This is a fairly new addition to the G and L design catalogue and was developed in homage to the coveted (and highly collectible) ’83 G&L SC-2 guitar.
 This updated version builds on the original design but offers more modern improvements to suit the demands of today’s guitarists.

 The Paul Gagon (the ‘G’ in G&L guitars) Alnico pickups provide that kick you need whether you’re busting out grunge riffs, surf licks or smooth blues lead runs – this guitar can do it all.
 The humbucker bridge pickup can be split thanks to the push/pull coil tap tone knob for added tonal versatility whilst the G&L AP4285B P-90 pickup in the neck position covers the fat tones you need.